Canoeing Adventures in Algonquin Provincial Park

 One of the realities of exploring Algonquin's winding creeks is dealing with obstructions like log jams and beaver dams.
 When the path is blocked, the "quiet rhythm" of paddling turns into a game of physics.
 Sometimes you have to drag the canoe over logs or even launch your boat directly over a beaver dam to reach the next stretch of navigable water.

+Despite the work, the rewards are unmatched.
+We’ve been lucky enough to watch two moose standing chest-deep in a quiet bay, completely unbothered by us.
 Other times, the wildlife is even more personal—like the time a curious frog decided to hitch a ride right on the blade of a wooden paddle.

 Victory at the Landing